a00908270/masterthesis/thesis.md

 ##### Objectives:

 The first objective is to specify functional and non-functional requirements for the neural network system.
-This is followed by the characterisation of the API and the implemention of microservices that later define the neural network composition as a collection of loosly coupled services.
+This is followed by the characteristics of the API and the implementation of microservices that later define the neural network composition as a collection of loosly coupled services.

-The next step is to setup a *Kubernetes* cluster to create the foundation of container orchestration.
+The next step is to setup a *Kubernetes* cluster to create the basics for container orchestration.

-Finally the microservices are deployed to containers and combined in a cluster.
+Finally, the microservices are deployed to containers and combined in a cluster.

 ##### Non-Objectives: